zalf-rpm/monica/README.md

 # Download

-32bit Windows builds can be downloaded from [the ZALF cloud](https://zcloud.zalf.de/index.php/s/ELkme4kaLX1a3Ei).
-Download the most current version with the highest build number.
+Builds can be downloaded from the repositorys [releases page](https://github.com/zalf-lsa/monica/releases).

 # Building